decretist/Dissertation/Chapter4/pca.md

 ![Figure 2 updated 19 Mar 2020](JPGs/3-way_PCA_51_MFWs_Loadings_001.jpg)

-Turning on a stylo option called "feature loadings" lets us see how strongly particular words influence the placement of text samples along the PC1 and PC2 axes.
-The documentation calls this the feature's "discriminative strength."
-For example, we see that "*sed*" and "*non*" are way out on the right of the PC1 axis, while "*unde*" is way down at the bottom of the PC2 axis.
+Turning on the stylo feature loadings option lets us see how strongly particular words influence the placement of text samples along the PC1 and PC2 axes.
+This is called the feature's discriminative strength.
+For example, we see that *sed* and *non* are way out on the right of the PC1 axis, while *unde* is way down at the bottom of the PC2 axis.

-Remember that in our first experiment with counting function words, "*non*", the second most common word in the samples, was strongly associated with the first-recension *dicta*.
-Here we see "*non*" on the far right, and in fact the samples from the first-recension *dicta* (but not from the second-recension *dicta*) tend to spread out to the right.
-Note also that "*in*", the most common word in the samples, is actually pretty close to the middle.
-So, it's not so much that the second-recension *dicta* have more occurrences of "*in*", it's that the first-recension *dicta* have fewer.
+Remember that in our first experiment with counting function words, *non*, the second most common word in the samples, was strongly associated with the first-recension *dicta*.
+Here we see *non* on the far right, and in fact the samples from the first-recension *dicta* (but not from the second-recension *dicta*) tend to spread out to the right.
+Note also that *in*, the most common word in the samples, is actually pretty close to the middle.
+So, it's not so much that the second-recension *dicta* have more occurrences of *in*, it's that the first-recension *dicta* have fewer.

-What is really interesting here is that "*an*" and "*si*" cluster with the case statements, "*an*" very strongly, "*si*" somewhat less so.
+What is really interesting here is that *an* and *si* cluster with the case statements, *an* very strongly, *si* somewhat less so.
 This makes sense because indirect questions dominate the language of the case statements.
 It is a question of genre.
-So the next step in the stylometric analysis is to control for genre by removing the question words "*an*" and "*si*" from the list of function words.
+So the next step in the stylometric analysis is to control for genre by removing the question words *an* and *si* from the list of function words.

 ![Figure 3 updated 19 Mar 2020](JPGs/3-way_PCA_49_MFWs_001.jpg)